AllenDowney/ElementsOfDataScience/README.md

 ### Notebook 9

-**Relationships**: This notebook explores relationships between variables using scatter plot, violin plots, and box plots.
-It quantifies the strength of a relationship using the correlation coefficient, and uses simple regression to estimate the slope of a line.
+**Relationships**: This notebook explores relationships between variables using scatter plots, violin plots, and box plots.
+It quantifies the strength of a relationship using the correlation coefficient and uses simple regression to estimate the slope of a line.

 Press this button to run this notebook on Colab: